ColeNikol/Random-Ads-Manager/README.md

 you can place anywhere you want on your site

-What Random Ads Manager do and how to use it:
+INSTALLATION:
+1. On your website server create a folder named "ads"
+2. Upload all the files from here

+USAGE:

-- Login in to manager (hard coded Admin/Pass pair) - Have to edit Index.php and change the default admin/pass login credentials into something only you will know (if forgot them will have to edit the Index.php file to remind yourself
+- Login in to manager (hard coded Admin/Pass pair) - Have to edit validate.php to change defaults and change the default admin/pass login credentials into something only you will know (if forgot them will have to edit the Index.php file to remind yourself
-- Once you're logged in into Random Ads Manager Admin.php:
+- Once you're logged in into Random Ads Manager admin.php:

   ADD A NEW AD
-  (USE OF ABSOLUTE PATHS IS SUGGESTED to avoid any problems!)

 - Add a new ad by adding Target URL - Your affiliate link, a product, service or link of your choise
 - Add URL of the image to be shown in the ad.